 Research at the SHAPE America National Convention & Expo

-Please join us for the 2018 SHAPE America Convention & Expo.
+Take a look at last year's line up and please join us in Tampa for the 2019 SHAPE America Convention & Expo.

 Research Quarterly for Exercise and Sport Lecture